Good hosting is the foundation of every website – without it, the website will not be stable and will be easily hacked.

 Everyone writes this, all the frontpages look great, but some actually do offer it, while others offer… less good service so to speak.
 I for one did not know any better until a few years ago, I admit – and still have a lot to learn.

-Since clients can hardly spot a difference, low prices is what attracts them.
+Since clients can hardly spot a difference, low price is what attracts them.
 While people know that 5 dollar shoes can hardly bee good, that is usually obvious once they look at the shoes.
 With hosting it’s different: they all look nice on the front page, except for the suspiciously low price, but people often believe what they would like to be true.
 Because of this, even the good hosting providers need to keep their prices low, on the edge of profitability.
 This market is sort of a “race to the bottom”.

 The price differences I’m talking about are between 2 and 5 dollars per month, for some basic shared hosting for example.
 5 dollars is more than twice the price, but that’s 3 dollars more for: (really) stable, fast, secure hosting with good technical support.
 With “more powerful” hosting packages, the price differences are larger in amounts, but lower in percentages!
 In a range of 40, instead of 25 dollars for a good managed VPS hosting (VPS is about control and separation, not power – post about VPS hosting).

 Another catch is offering cheap price when signing up, then tripling it for renewal – since people don’t like migrating websites.
 Or offering better performance until money back period has passed (30 days or so).

 1.1.
 EIG (Endurance International Group) hosts

 They deserve a separate sub-chapter.
 Not for good reasons, unfortunately.
 Who is EIG?
 It is a large multinational company that, for the past ten years, has done the following (this is my personal opinion and estimation, based on the information and experience I have):